 You want to put down roots.

 This was us.
 We wanted a place to call home and even if the math didn’t quite work out in our favor, we probably would’ve gone for the purchase anyway.
 We wouldn’t have purchased something we couldn’t afford, but we were heavily influenced by the emotional factor of putting down roots.
+Putting down roots was our answer to is it better to rent or buy a house.

 You want to make a place your own.